pmiddend/sgetutorial/README.md

 	-- Looking for IceConnectionNumber in ICE
 	-- Looking for IceConnectionNumber in ICE - found
 	-- Found X11: /usr/lib64/libX11.so
+	-- Found OpenGL: /usr/lib64/libGL.so
 	-- Found OpenAL: /usr/lib64/libopenal.so
 	-- Found ZLIB: /usr/include (found version "1.2.5")
 	-- Found PNG: /usr/lib64/libpng.so (Required is at least version "1.4.1") -- Found VORBIS: /usr/include
 	-- Configuring done
 	-- Generating done
-	-- Build files have been written to: /home/cpptest/test/spacegameengine/build
+	-- Build files have been written to: /home/cpptest/spacegameengine/build

 This is technically not the "expected" output.
 It's the expected output if you have all of sge's optional components installed.
 For